Foam Rolling: An Old Trick, That Takes Your Fitness To New Heights.

 When the fascia gets sore, it affects and restricts the muscles to which it is connected, in turn, impairing our movement.
 If you’re even fairly regular at the gym, you must have experienced (or at least heard of) delayed onset of muscle soreness or ‘DOMS’ in short.
 DOMS is a type of muscle pain that creeps in 24-48 hours after an intense training session.
 The symptoms of DOMS are even more prominent if you’ve been Overtraining.
 If the muscles are affected, you can be sure the fascia also has been damaged.
 If the fascia tears but doesn’t heal properly, adhesions can develop which further restricts and causes bodily movements to be painful.
 In such a situation, chances of injuries also go up drastically.

-A foam roller induces self-myofascial release by applying pressure to different parts of the body.
+A foam roller induces self-myofascial released by applying pressure to different parts of the body.
 When used over an affected area, the deep compression that the foam roller exerts releases the tension in the muscles and eliminates any adhesions present in the area.
 It also restores the normal blood flow in the affected area, thereby further aiding in muscle repair.

 Performance Enhancing Benefits Of Foam Rolling